bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The processed data is stored in the PostgreSQL database.
 It is exported from the platform via the output module with the streams of SQL-database type.

-In general, the pipeline can be rendered as in the diagram below:
+A complete pipeline can be rendered as in the diagram below:

 .. figure:: _static/SflowDemo.png

-Green, yellow, purple and red blocks are executed with SJ-Platform.
+Green, yellow, purple and red blocks are managed and evaluated by SJ-Platform.
 These are the *'sflow-csv-input'* module, the *'sflow-process'* module, the *'sflow-src-ip-output'* and the *'sflow-src-dst-output'* modules and the *'sflow-fallback-output'* module, respectively.

+The blocks beyond the SJ-Platform area represent external systems.
 The data come to the CSV input module from the sFlow reporter.
 It sends sFlow records in CSV format to the input module.
 Then the input module parses CSV-lines into avro records and puts the parsed data into the *'sflow-avro'* stream of T-streams type.
 After that, the batch processing module parses avro records into sFlow records, and then:

 - computes traffic for the source IP and puts it in *'src-ip-stream'*;
 - computes traffic between the source and the destination and puts it in *'src-dst-stream'*.